thomassandberg/netbird-installer/README.md

 ### UPDATE
-I recommend to use the version of the script from my French colleagues.
+I recommend the version of the script from my French colleagues.
+See instructions below.

 # Setup